Pitch to Pro Pipeline

 Erin Kidd

-“I’m always drawn into a great title and clever hook!
+“I’m always drawn to a great title and clever hook!
 The melody needs to be able to showcase an artist’s vocal and sound commercially fresh.
 Bonus points for interesting phrasings!
 Demo doesn’t have to be fancy at all - I can hear through a clear worktape or a solid guitar/piano vocal without any difficulty.”

 See Erin's full bio.